Home Page Brochures Cards Newsletters Stationery Catalogs Folders Custom & Other Help Center

 You will have more control over the appearance of your printed piece if you convert all of the images from RGB to CMYK before sending them to us.
 When we receive RGB images, we do a standard-value conversion to CMYK, which may not be perfectly to your liking.
 We want you to be happy, so please, take the time to prepare your file properly.
 We cannot be responsible for sub-par results if you furnish your images in RGB.
 Even though monitors always use RGB to display colors, the colors you see on your monitor will more closely match the final printed piece if you are viewing them in the CMYK color space.

-Here are some examples of how various RGB colors convert to CMYK:
+Here are some examples of how various RGB colors to CYMK:

 Here is a list of several common programs with instructions on how to make sure you are working in the CMYK color space.
 If your program or version is not listed here, don't worry.
 Most of these instructions will apply to all versions of a program.
 If at any time you need further help, please call us for assistance.
 We are happy to talk you through the steps needed to get your document into the CMYK color space.